juxor/afaq/markdown/secC4.md

 supermarket industry is over 70%) while the British brewing industry has a staggering 85% ratio.
 In American, the book industry is being dominated by a few big companies, both in production and distribution.
-A few large conglomerates publish most leading titles while a few big chains (Barnes & Nobles and Borders) have the majority of retail sales.
+A few large conglomerates publish most leading titles while a few big chains (Barnes &amp;
+Nobles and Borders) have the majority of retail sales.
 On the internet, Amazon dominates the field in competition with the online versions of the larger bookshops.
 This process occurs in market after market.
 As such, it should be